tcoates3/dqm4hep-doc/docs/user-manual/networking.md

 ## Networking with DIM

 In the current implementation, DQM4HEP uses the DIM (Distributed Information Management) library developed and used by the DELPHI experiment.
 It is a light and multi-platform library to manage transparently TCP/IP communications.
 The most powerful feature of this library is the so-called name server.
-Each  server and services a server provides are mapped by name and not IP address.
+Each server and service is mapped by name, not by IP address.
 A central process, called **dns** (DIM name server), takes care about the mapping between service names and IP addresses.
 The figure below shows the DIM networking architecture.

 <p align="center">
   <img src="../dim-architecture.png" width="80%"/>
 </p>

-The name server is a single process instance within a network namespace.
-It has to be run once and all servers and clients refer to one name server.
+The *dns* is a single process instance within a network namespace.
+It has to be run once and all servers and clients refer to one *dns*.
 The two other boxes are the servers and the clients:

-- the servers register their services at startup to the name server,
+- the servers register their services at startup to the *dns*,
 - the clients connect to servers with the following steps:
-    - it connects first to the name server and ask for a particular service by name,
+    - it connects first to the *dns* and ask for a particular service by name,
-    - the name server send back the IP address of the server providing the service,
+    - the *dns* send back the IP address of the server providing the service,
     - the client subscribes directly to the service and starts the communication.

-For the client side, note that if the service is not registered on the name server, the client will be notified as soon as the service is available again.
+For the client side, note that if the service is not registered on the *dns*, the client will be notified as soon as the service is available again.
 This makes e.g server transition easier: you shutdown a server and reconnect it on another host.
 By doing so, all clients will be notified that the host is different without getting a "connection closed" error.

 <div class="warning-msg">
   <i class="fa fa-warning"></i>
-  The name server, the servers and the clients must run on the same network.
-If a proxy stands in between the client and the server, no connection will be possible, even if the name server if reachable by the client.
+  The *dns*, the servers and the clients must run on the same network.
+If a proxy stands in between the client and the server, no connection will be possible, even if the *dns* if reachable by the client.
 </div>

-By default, the name server listen to the port 2505.
-When start a server or a client process, the following environment variable can/must be used :
+By default, the *dns* listen to the port 2505.
+When a server or a client process starts, the following environment variable can/must be used :

-- **DIM_DNS_NODE** (mandatory), the host on which the name server is running,
+- **DIM_DNS_NODE** (mandatory), the host on which the *dns* is running,
-- **DIM_DNS_PORT** (optional), the port on which the name server is listening.
+- **DIM_DNS_PORT** (optional), the port on which the *dns* is listening.
 By default 2505,

-As DIM works with name mapping, it decide itself which port to open for communication between servers and clients.
-The port is defined between **5100 and 6000**.
+As DIM works with name mapping, it automatically choose which port to open for communication between servers and clients.
+The port range is defined between **5100 and 6000**.
 The first free port is tried and will use the next one in case of failure.

 ## The implemented patterns